Respirology journal covers

 6.3 Membership: Members of the APSR can elect to become members of up to three Scientific and Clinical Assemblies but can vote in only one.

-6.4 Headship: Each Assembly shall have a Head elected by the membership of the Assembly.
-The Head of the Assembly shall serve for 2 years with a second renewable term if re-elected.
-The Head shall have his/her primary residence in a member country or region and be a financial member of the APSR.
-The Head of an Assembly cannot simultaneously be Head of another Assembly.
+6.4 Headship: Each Assembly has a Head, Head-Elect and Deputy Head elected by the members of the Assembly.
+The Head, Head-Elect and Deputy Head of an Assembly are Ordinary members of that Assembly.
+The Head, Head-Elect and Deputy Head serve for 2 years with a second 2-year term if re-elected.
+The Head, Head-Elect and Deputy Head have, in principle, their primary residence in a Member Country or Region and be a financial member of the APSR.
+A Head, Head-Elect or Deputy Head of an Assembly cannot simultaneously be a Head, Head-Elect or Deputy Head of another Assembly.

-The role of the Head shall be to convene a meeting of the Assembly at the Annual Congress and to prepare an Annual Report for the Executive Committee.
-The Head shall communicate with members of the Assembly and the membership at large between Congresses as necessary.
-This should include a contribution to the APSR newsletter when appropriate.
+The role of Head, Head-Elect and Deputy Head is to convene a meeting of the Assembly at the Congress and to prepare an Annual Report for the Executive Committee.
+They communicates with members of the Assembly and the membership at large between Congresses as necessary.
+This includes a contribution to the APSR Newsletter, Bulletin and website, when appropriate.

-The Assemblies will be divided into two groups and the Heads of the Assemblies in each group will elect one of that group to serve on the Executive Committee for a period of 2 years with full voting rights.
-The two Heads serving on the Executive Committee will serve only one term in this capacity.
+The Assemblies are divided into two groups.
+The Heads of the Assemblies in each group elect one of that group to serve on the Executive Committee for a period of 2 years with full voting rights.
+The two Heads serving on the Executive Committee serve only one 2-year term in this capacity.

 Back to Top